DavidMertz/RegEx_Puzzles/book.md

 `valid_2b` are equivalent and simpler signals with just one up transition, but a duration in each state.

-The invalid signals are similarly have the different character options.
+The invalid signals similarly have the different character options.
 Signals `invalid_1a` or `invalid_1b` have *several* problems.
 Low and high states are adjacent with no transition (not permitted).
 An alleged up transition occurs from the high state (also not permitted).
-Movoer, a down transition occurs from the low state.
+Moreover, a down transition occurs from the low state.
 The chief problem with `invalid_2a` or `invalid_2b` are that they have transitions with no states in between, which is also prohibited.
 In the case of `invalid_3a` or `invalid_3b`, the states and transitions are generally fine, but there is an invalid symbol thrown in.

 You wish to define a regular expression that will match *all* and *only* valid signal strings.
 Pick which character set you wish to